There is a whole lotta hoopla about weapon-mounted lights (WMLs) out there.

 Need some tips on using a weapon-mounted light?
 Check out the Brownells Daily Defense video below.

 What say, you fine folks?
 Do you keep WMLs on your defensive weapons?
 Let me know in the comments below.
-For inspiration on specific lights to add to your setup, check out our list of the Best Pistol Lights and Best AR-15 Flashlights.
+For inspiration on specific lights to add to your setup, check out our list of the Best Pistol Lights, Best AR-15 Flashlights & Best Budget Weapon Lights.